Winxent/University-Ranking/README.md

 ```
 6.40

-4. Write down the lower and upper expected minimum and maximum of IQR (3 point):
+## 4. Write down the lower and upper expected minimum and maximum of IQR:
 ```
 lower_min = q1 - (1.5*iqr)
 upper_max = q3 + (1.5*iqr)